SofiaCPP/IPL/website/content/slides/01_dragons/_index.md

 1. Front end
     - understands the program
-2. Middle end
+2. Middle
-    - does the optimizations
+    - does the optimizations and removes syntactic sugar
 3. Back end
     - generates the machine code